nategood/commando/README.md

 Aliases: `o`

 Define a new option.
 When `name` is set, the option will be a named "flag" option.
 Can be a short form option (e.g. `f` for option `-f`) or long form (e.g. `foo` for option --foo).
 When no `name` is defined, the option is an annonymous argument and is referenced in the future by it's position.

+### `flag (mixed name = null)`

+Same as `option` except that it can only be used to define "flag" type options (a.k.a. those options that must be specified with a -flag on the command line).

+### `argument`

+Same as `option` except that it can only be used to define "argument" type options (a.k.a those options that are specified WITHOUT a -flag on the command line).

 ### `alias (string alias)`